kyma-incubator/compass/tests/README.md

 - `run` - Runs the specified test.
 For example: `make testName=TestFullConnectorFlow run`.
 - `sandbox-deploy-test` - Creates new binary for the components tests and pushes it into the cluster.
 - `sandbox-test-clean` - Deletes the cluster-test-suite and test-definition created by `sandbox-test`.

+### Execution steps for sandbox tests
+The sandbox tests give us a possibility to run a single e2e test and in case of error we can modify that test and rerun it again without waiting the new image to be build.
+That way we can easily and fast iterate and test different scenarios.
+In the [Local Makefile](#local-makefile) section you can find a brief description for each command.
+Execution steps:
+1. `make sandbox-test`, executed once in the beginning to setup the environment
+2. `make run testName=<test-name>` to run a specific test.
+For example `make run testName=TestConsumerProviderFlow` will run the whole test suite but if there are any nested tests inside the suite you can specify which one of them you want to execute.
+The test suite is separated from the inner tests with `/`.
+If the test run name containts spaces they need to be replaces with `_`.
+Example: `make run testName=TestConsumerProviderFlow/ConsumerProvider_flow:_calls_with_provider_certificate_and_consumer_token_are_successful_when_valid_subscription_exists`
+3. Optionally, you can modify the existing test and redeploy it using the following command: `make sandbox-deploy-test`.
+Step 2 and 3 can repeat as much as needed.
+4. Finally, to tear down the setup execute `make sandbox-test-clean`